 You simply purchase a timer from any home improvement store and plug the fixture into it.
 Then set what time you want that light to turn on and when you want it to turn off (such as at 11 pm).

-A third way to save electricity by automating your lighting is using occupancy sensors in closets or storage rooms.
+A third way to save electricity by automating your lighting is by using occupancy sensors in closets or storage rooms.
 These are great for those spaces where you store items that do not receive much use (such as winter clothing).
 When you turn the light on in this room, it automatically turns off after a period of time (such as 15 minutes) because no one is there.
 This means that lights are only being used when they need to be!

 We hope that our blog post has helped you understand the benefits of implementing this easy home improvement.
 When it comes to saving electricity, every little bit helps.
 If you’re interested in learning more about how we can help with your lighting needs, get in touch with us.